Framework Category

 Does leadership actively communicate expectations for a secure and ethical culture, particularly leveraging current events as teaching opportunities?

-This question assesses whether organizational leaders visibly promote security values by connecting them to real-world examples.
+Tone from the top is what's being assessed, namely whether leadership actively communicates expectations for a secure, ethical culture and uses current events as teaching moments.
 When leaders discuss security incidents in the news or highlight team members demonstrating good security practices, it reinforces that security is a priority and helps employees understand practical applications of security policies.

 Does your organization have a comprehensive cybersecurity risk strategy that is reviewed and updated at least annually and after significant security events?